The essential reading list for digital health.

 DigitalMD book cover

-A tenured healthcare executive and entrepreneur shares hard-won takeaways for staying on top of the rapid digital transformation in healthcare.
-Discover the perspective of a healthcare provider, payer, and pioneer through consolidated knowledge from a journey across the health industry.
+A tenured healthcare executive and entrepreneur shares hard-won takeaways for staying on top of the rapid digital transformation in healthcare — from the perspective of a provider, payer, and pioneer who has worked across the industry.

 Digital Health Care outside of Traditional Clinical Settings book cover